HexaCoreRepo/Modern-6/README.md

 I am *uncertain* if this works with Winterboard or Anemone, as I have not tested them.

 To install:

-1) Download the theme to your jailbroken device (on iOS/iPadOS 13.0 or later you can download it with Safari).
+1) Download the theme to your jailbroken device from the releases tab.
+On iOS/iPadOS 13.0 or later, you can download it with Safari.
 2) Open it in the Apple Files application.
 3) Tap and hold on the .zip file.
 4) Tap "Share".